Vinicius-GN/segment_net/README.md

 🔹 Allow easy switching between **backbones, decoders, losses, and attention types**.
 🔹 Provide a **reproducible baseline** using the RELLIS-3D dataset.
 🔹 Facilitate **benchmarking and experimentation** for off-road autonomous navigation.
+🔹 Report and analyze experimental results obtained using the **RELLIS-3D dataset**, providing both quantitative benchmarks and qualitative visual comparisons.

 ---